Redirection of Certain IRC Commands

 Please comment on this issue.

-#4 Updated by Sputnick almost 12 years ago
+#4 Updated by Sputnick over 12 years ago

 OK, after using this for quite a while, I have observed a couple of things: